Francis Burton Harrison: Personal life

 Harrison's first wife was Mary Crocker, daughter of California railroad and mining magnate Charles Frederick Crocker.
 They were married on June 7, 1900, at St. Mary's Church in Tuxedo Park, New York.
 She died in 1905 in an automobile accident leaving Harrison to raise two small daughters, the elder Virginia Randolph Harrison and the younger Barbara Harrison Wescott.
-Harrison would marry and divorce four more times to: Mabel Judson Cox, Elizabeth Wrentmore (divorced by Wrentmore in 1927 due to abandonment), Margaret Wrentmore, and Doria Lee.
-His only son, Dr. Francis Burton "Kiko" Harrison, Jr., (1921 - 2014), subject in a 1942 series of photographs by George Platt Lynes, was a product of his third marriage.
+Harrison would marry and divorce four more times to: Mabel Judson Cox, Elizabeth Wrentmore (divorced by Wrentmore in 1927 due to abandonment), Margaret Wrentmore whom he had a son, Norvell Burton Harrison who died in an automobile accident in Tucson, AZ on April 19, 1941 at the age of 13, and Doria Lee.
+His only surviving son, Dr. Francis Burton "Kiko" Harrison, Jr., (1921–2014), was the subject of many photographs taken between 1939 and 1942 by the PaJaMa Collective and George Platt Lynes.
+Kiko was a product of his third marriage.
 His last wife, Maria Teresa Larrucea, a young Basque woman, was born in Amorebieta (Bizkaia, Spain) and outlived Harrison.

-Death
+Death and burial

 Harrison died on November 21, 1957, at Hunterdon Medical Center in Raritan Township near Flemington, New Jersey.
-He willed that he be buried in the Philippines and he was interred in the Manila North Cemetery in La Loma, Manila.
+He willed that he be buried in the Philippines, and he was interred in the Manila North Cemetery in Manila.

 Legacy

 F.B.
-Harrison Avenue in the Metro Manila city of Pasay, starting in Baclaran, Parañaque and ends in Pablo Ocampo Street (formerly Vito Cruz) in the City of Manila, was named after him.
-Harrison Road in Baguio, a major thoroughfare beginning in the city center past Burnham Park and ending near the Baguio Convention Center, is also named for Harrison.
+Harrison Street in the Metro Manila cities of Manila, Pasay, and Parañaque was named after him.
+Harrison Road in Baguio, a major thoroughfare beginning in the city center between Burnham Park and near the Baguio Convention Center, is also named for Harrison.